-CTA Dates Month Date Event September 1 Deadline for submission of CTA prior FY final financials due December ~31 CTA 1st and 2nd Quarter payments distributed March 31 CTA 3rd Quarter payments distributed April-May CTA training workshops begin June 30 CTA 4th Quarter payments distributed Data Dates Month Date Event March 31 Deadline for submission of secondary and postsecondary Follow- up data to CCCS July 31 Deadline for active teachers data to CCCS July 31 Deadline for submission of CTE enrollment data to CCCS (middle & secondary) August 31 Deadline for submission of CTE enrollment data to CCCS (non-system postsecondary & Dept. of Corrections) Program Approval Dates Month Date Event April 1 Deadline for new programs for the 20-21 Academic Year to be submitted to CCCS May 15 Deadline for program renewals for programs expiring before or on June 30 of the current fiscal year Perkins Date es (bold denote changes from prior years) July 1 Fiscal year starts
+CTA Dates Month Date Event July 1 Opening of CTA reporting for prior FY financials September 1 Deadline for submission of CTA prior FY final financials due December ~31 CTA 1st and 2nd Quarter payments distributed March ~31 CTA 3rd Quarter payments distributed April-May CTA training workshops begin June ~30 CTA 4th Quarter payments distributed Data Dates Month Date Event March 31 Deadline for submission of secondary and postsecondary Follow- up data to CCCS July 31 Deadline for submission of CTE enrollment data to CCCS (middle & secondary) August 31 Deadline for submission of CTE enrollment data to CCCS (non- system postsecondary & Dept. of Corrections) August 31 Deadline for submission of Active Teachers Program Approval Dates Month Date Event October 15 Program Approval Fall Window Opens December 1 Program Approval Fall Window Closes (Time to report Follow- up) March 1 Deadline to Request New School Codes and New CIP code additions to the Colorado CTE Gateway for 23-24 - submit to cte@cccs.edu

-15 (approximate) First Installment Notification sent by CCCS

-August 31 Final voucher for prior fiscal year deadline for both Basic and Innovation grants September 30 Deadline for Perkins local plan submission or funds are de- obligated.
-If subrecipient did not complete a local application for formula based award, but received an Innovations in CTE grant award, the Innovations in CTE grant will also be canceled, as the minimum basic eligibility requirements will not have been met.
-October Award Packet released by CCCS upon receipt of Perkins grant funding October 15 Voucher 1 Deadline for Innovations in CTE grant recipients July- December of odd years Comprehensive Regional Needs Assessments will occur December 1 (of odd years) Deadline for submission of Comprehensive Regional Needs Assessment Results January 15 Voucher 1 Deadline for Perkins Basic Grants Voucher 2 Deadline for Innovations in CTE grant recipients January 15 (approximate) Intent to Participate in formula grant for next fiscal year released with 4-week response deadline March 15 (approximate) Innovations in CTE Grant Call for Proposals window opens March (Approximate) Performance metrics are released for prior year April 1 Deadline for postsecondary grant recipients to provide current Indirect Cost Rates to CCCS for next grant year May 15 Voucher 2 deadline (required by all, not just if \$100k award) Deadline for submission of Innovations in CTE Grant applications June 15 (approximate) Initial Award Estimates for formula grant for next fiscal year available Award notifications for Innovations in CTE Grant recipients are released by CCCS
+March 1 Deadline for a Program Approval to be manually opened by Colorado CTE for revision or renewal for 23-24 academic year - submit request to cte@cccs.edu April 1 Deadline for new programs for the current Academic Year to be submitted to CCCS Program Approval Spring Window Opens May 15 Program Approval Spring Window Closes.
+Deadline for program renewals for programs expiring before or on June 30 of the current fiscal year, revisions, and deadline for "Information Needed" comments to be returned to Colorado CTE.
+Perkins Date es (bold denote changes from prior years) July 1 Fiscal year starts (spending begins except on equipment/undetailed travel if substantially approvable application is submitted by this date) July 15 (approximate) First Installment Notification sent by CCCS August 31 Final voucher for prior fiscal year deadline for both Basic and Innovation grants September 30 Deadline for Perkins local application submission or funds are de- obligated.
+If sub-recipient did not complete a local application for formula-based award, but received an Innovations in CTE grant award, the Innovations in CTE grant will also be canceled, as the minimum basic eligibility requirements will not have been met.
+October Award Packet released by CCCS upon receipt of Perkins grant funding October 15 Voucher 1 Deadline for Innovations in CTE grant recipients July- December of odd years Comprehensive Regional Needs Assessments will occur December 1 (of odd years) Deadline for submission of Comprehensive Regional Needs Assessment Results January 15 Voucher 1 Deadline for Perkins Basic Grants Voucher 2 Deadline for Innovations in CTE grant recipients

-Fiscal year ends - all expenses including equipment must be received by this date.
+January 15 (approximate) Intent to Participate in formula grant for next fiscal year released with 4-week response deadline March 15 (approximate) Innovations in CTE Grant Call for Proposals window opens April 1 Deadline for grant revisions Deadline for postsecondary grant recipients to provide current Indirect Cost Rates to CCCS for next grant year April (Approximate) Performance metrics are released for prior year May 15 Voucher 2 deadline (required by all, not just if \$100k award) Deadline for submission of Innovations in CTE Grant applications June 15 (approximate) Initial Award Estimates for formula grant for next fiscal year available Award notifications for Innovations in CTE Grant recipients are released by CCCS June 30 Fiscal year ends - all expenses including equipment must be received by this date.